 Documentation required for review and approval in accordance with National Statement 5.2.15 to 5.2.18.
+Researcher responsibilities are outlined in National Statement Chapter 5.3 Responsibilities of researchers.

 Committee, subcommittee and panel members are provided up to six calendar days to review meeting agenda and submissions.